 PLEASE USE THE FORM LINKED BELOW AND NOT THE FORM IN CURRICUNET.
 We are unable to disable the Curricunet form, and it is not the current required form.

 Global Citizenship A.A.
 Degree Requirement

-To fulfill the Global Citizenship requirement for the AA degree from Santa Monica College, students must successfully complete an approved 3-unit course.
-These courses fall into one of the following four categories:
+To fulfill the Global Citizenship requirement for a degree from Santa Monica College, students must successfully complete a minimum of 3 units from a list of courses approved with the Global Citizenship designation.
+These courses fall into one of the following five categories: